 Overview

 The Sydney pub scene has undergone somewhat of a revolution over the past decade, with countless historic watering holes receiving refurbs to save them from ruin.
-Some have totally stripped away the old-school pub vibes, opting for sleek and creative design features, while others have only done enough to keep the roof from caving in — lovingly preserving the beer-stained carpets and wood-panelled bar tops.
+Some have stripped away the old-school pub vibes, opting for sleek, creative design features, while others have done just enough to keep the roof from caving in — lovingly preserving the beer-stained carpets and wood-panelled bar tops.

 Recommended reads: